GeomorphOnline/GeomorphOnline.github.io/lessons/_introduction/landforms.md

 #  image_description: "A description of the image"
 ---

+*Landforms are macro-scale basis of geomorphology; these are what we seek to explain and understand.*

 ## Learning Goals

 * Know landform names, what they are, and a little bit about how they form